GLOBAL MARKETS-World shares take China knock, oil sags on supply question

 “With the expectation of a taper announcement from the Fed over the next few months, robust economic growth driving continued strength of nonfarm payrolls, and further [post-pandemic economic] reopening, we expect the 10-year yield to reach 2% by the end of the year.”

 In currency markets, the dollar edged lower against a basket of major peers, down 0.2%.
-Cryptocurrencies were sold on negative comments from Chinese policymakers and bitcoin fell to a more than one-week low.
+Cryptocurrencies were sold on negative comments from Chinese policymakers and bitcoin fell to a more than one-week low of $32,623.

 Oil was under pressure, as a wave of new viral infections sweeps Asia and the world that could curb demand, while traders anticipate a possible rise in supply after the collapse of talks among producers.